Get access to everything we publish when you sign up for Outside+ Join today!.

 While researching the guide, I was surprised to discover some really novel, new-to-me organizations that had vegetarianism built into their ethos or philosophy.
 Café Zoide in the working-class 19e is a kids’ activity center upstairs, vegetarian café downstairs with a daily special that costs 5 euro.
 Both the pricing and the decision to offer veg fare are by design; this is to make the food accessible to a broader spectrum of people.
 We’ve also got a vegan spa, Le Centre Tout Naturellement, where you can take a sauna and get a facial, followed by a healthy, filling 10-euro lunch.
 The owners are super welcoming and will make you a fresh-pressed organic juice if you ask.
 And recently, Paris finally got a vegan shoes-and-accessories store, Vegissime, in the Latin Quarter.
 I like to pop in to to see if they’ve added any new footwear lines, then I stop by Vegan Folie’s, Paris’s first vegan bakery, to pick up a decadent slice of cheesecake.

-Must-sees and must-dos in Paris?
+Must-sees and must-dos for a vegetarian in Paris?

 There are so many fun itineraries for veg visitors to the French capital.
 I love to steer friends toward neighborhoods where they can eat, drink, and be merry without having to venture too far on foot or by public transport, such as Canal Saint Martin.